 Hethersett is just a short car journey from the centre of Norwich and is well served by the local bus service.
-The Rowan House Centre is currently going through a period of transformation and in the coming months aims to establish itself as a centre for complementary health offering a wide range of therapies.
-The BHA is delighted to be working with the team at the centre at this early stage in its development.
+The Rowan House Centre is a centre for complementary health offering a wide range of therapies.

 Originally funded by a generous legacy made to the BHA, the clinic is run on a charitable basis.
 Although patients are not charged, they are encouraged to make donations towards their treatment.
-All donations go directly to the clinic, and help the BHA maintain its service in Norwich for the longer term.
-The generosity of supporters has made a valuable contribution towards the running costs of the clinic over the last four years, and the BHA hopes that this support will continue to grow to help ensure the homeopathy clinic serves the people of Norwich for many years to come.
+All donations go directly to the clinic.
+The generosity of supporters has made a valuable contribution towards the running costs of the clinic over the last four years, and the BHA hopes that this support will continue to grow to help to ensure the homeopathy clinic serves the people of Norwich for many years to come.

 Since the clinic opened four years ago patient numbers have steadily increased year on year, with patient feedback being very positive.
 Here is what a few of them have said:

 After my first appointment I feel very positive.
 I am grateful to have someone look at the whole picture, not just the external signal.”

 I was impressed with Dr Borbely’s ability to explain symptoms in a concise way, which really helped me to visualise both the problem and the solution.
 This must be the way forward for the NHS.”

 It was a truly remarkable and pleasant experience.”